Skip to main content

 The Right Fidelity for This Decision

-A screening model says the plume is a century away.
-MODFLOW 6 with heterogeneous geology says 71 years.
-Monte Carlo says 5% chance it's already there in 5 years.
-The screening model can't evaluate remedies.
-MODFLOW 6 picks the wrong one.
-Only the Monte Carlo — the same transport model, run honestly — gets the remedy right.
-Each model tells you something the simpler one can't — and the stakes are $30–100 billion across 700+ military installations.
+Screening says the plume is a century away.
+MODFLOW 6 with heterogeneous geology says 71-75 years.
+A 3D Monte Carlo says P5 = 19 yr, P50 = 49 yr, P95 = 73 yr, and 47% never arrive within a century.
+The screening model can’t evaluate remedies.
+MODFLOW 6 can’t prove the choice is robust.
+Only the Monte Carlo — the same transport model, run honestly — confirms P&T wins in 100% of realizations and shows that Kd characterization buys nothing.
+Each model tells you something the simpler one can’t — and the stakes are $30–100 billion across 700+ military installations.

 Analysis current as of March 2026.
 EPA regulations, state MCL proposals, and UCMR5 monitoring data are evolving.
 This analysis will be updated as material changes occur.